-- (a) Base Offense Level: 16 - (b) Specific Offense Characteristics - (1) If the offense involved the use of physical force, or coercion by threats or drugs or in any manner, increase by 4 levels. - (2) If the offense involved the transportation of a minor under the age of twelve years, increase by 4 levels. - (3) If the offense involved the transportation of a minor at least twelve years of age but under the age of sixteen years, increase by 2 levels. - (c) Special Instruction - (1) If the offense involves the transportation of more than one person, Chapter Three, Part D (Multiple Counts) shall be applied as if the transportation of each person had been contained in a separate count of conviction.
+- (a) Base Offense Level: 16 - (b) Specific Offense Characteristics - (1) If the offense involved the use of physical force, or coercion by threats or drugs or in any manner, increase by 4 levels. - (2) If the offense involved the transportation of a minor under the age of twelve years, increase by 4 levels. - (3) If the offense involved the transportation of a minor at least twelve years of age but under the age of sixteen years, increase by 2 levels. - (c) Special Instruction - (1) If the offense involved the transportation of more than one person, Chapter Three, Part D (Multiple Counts) shall be applied as if the transportation of each person had been contained in a separate count of conviction. - (d) Cross Reference - (1) If the offense involved the defendant causing, transporting, permitting, or offering or seeking by notice or advertisement, a minor to engage in sexually explicit conduct for the purpose of producing a visual depiction of such conduct, apply \$2G2.1 (Sexually Exploiting a Minor by Production of Sexually Explicit Visual or Printed Material; Custodian Permitting Minor to Engage in Sexually Explicit Conduct; Advertisement for Minors to Engage in Production).